Links and Contact

 - May 2008, FORWARD Symposium, Nottingham: presented, 'Social-Political Animals: Humans and Non-Humans in Early-Modern Society'.

-- 2013–2018: Director, Different Hand Ltd. Manuscript transcription and correction, data cleaning, indexing, research assistance, project management.
+- 2013–2018: Director, Different Hand Ltd. Historical manuscript transcription and correction, data cleaning, indexing, research assistance, project management.
+Clients' identities are confidential by default, but these projects have chosen to credit me on their websites:

 - 2008–2013: Freelance manuscript transcriber.
 I worked on these projects: